colbyfayock/space-jelly-store-workshop/lessons/02 - Add a Grid of Products with Images to a Next.js React App/README.md

 * Update the default page styles

 ## Exercises

+🕵️‍♂️ Use the `@lesson-02-todo` key to search for this lesson's assignments in the code!

 ### 1. Add some products to the homepage of an online store